As COVID-19–related travel restrictions are lifted across the globe

 might be ready for a global travel adventure!
 Global trips usually

-defined by the Safety Activity Checkpoints.
+activities as defined by Safety Activity Checkpoints.
 Be sure to follow

 all the basic safety guidelines, like the buddy system and first-aid